 Blake drags him back into the living room and onto the dancefloor and when she sneaks closer and kisses him, he kisses her lightheaded back.
 They sway to the music, kissing.

 ‘Nothing…’ He reaches for her lips again.
-‘There are perks to being a teenager…’
+‘Just that there are perks to being a teenager.’

 Without a word she pulls away and takes his hand.
 He follows Blake upstairs, head turning, heart beating fast.
 He just wants her to stop walking so he could kiss her again.

 She pushes open a door and Rowan catches a glimpse of a couple making out on the bed in what seems to be the master bedroom.
 The sight of the couple awakes feelings in him he didn’t even know existed, but he’s starting to get the hang of his new body.
 Following his new urges, he takes Blake’s hand and guides her downstairs again, through the dancing crowd and out into the night.